 This peppermint crunch puppy chow is a festively sweet, completely irresistible holiday snack mix made from just Chex cereal, white chocolate, candy canes, and confectioner’s sugar.
 Kids love helping with the shaking step (and eating step!!).
 It only takes about 10 minutes to throw together and is the perfect last minute addition to any holiday cookie tray or Christmas gathering.

 Listen up.
 Today I’m bringing one of my classic Christmas recipes back into the spotlight.
-Originally published in 2012 and my first “viral” recipe on Sally’s Baking Addiction, this Peppermint Crunch Puppy Chow has been a constant favorite for the past several years.
+Originally published in 2012 and my first “viral” recipe on my site, this Peppermint Crunch Puppy Chow has been a constant favorite for the past several years.
 Inspired by the candy cane Muddy Buddies that Chex sells, this foolproof recipe is extra sweet, crunchy, and requires only 4 ingredients.

 Puppy Chow = Muddy Buddies